8 Log Cabin Garages Made From Logs and Timber

 1. Detached Log Cabin Garage

-One of the first considerations should be whether your log cabin will be attached or detached to your home.
+One of the first considerations should be whether your log cabin will be attached or detached from your home.

 When cars were first developed in the late 1800’s they were either stored in the open or in adapted carriage houses.